core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Notifications ### {#ssec-server-side-notifications-oscore}

 The server MUST protect every multicast notification for the target resource with Group OSCORE.
-In particular, the group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The process described in {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE external_aad structures to encrypt and sign the multicast notification (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).
+The group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.
+In particular, the process described in {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE external_aad structures to encrypt and sign the multicast notification (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}).

-*  The 'request_kid' element contains the value of the 'kid' field in the OSCORE Option value of the phantom registration request, i.e., the Sender ID of the server.
+*  The 'request_kid' element contains the value of the 'kid' field in the OSCORE Option value of the protected phantom registration request.

-* The 'request_piv' element contains the value of the 'Partial IV' field in the OSCORE Option value of the phantom registration request, i.e., the Partial IV encoding the consumed Sender Sequence Number SN of the server.
+* The 'request_piv' element contains the value of the 'Partial IV' field in the OSCORE Option value of the protected phantom registration request.

-* The 'request_kid_context' element contains the value of the 'kid context' field in the OSCORE Option value of the phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.
+* The 'request_kid_context' element contains the value of the 'kid context' field in the OSCORE Option value of the protected phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.

 Note that these same values are used to protect each and every multicast notification sent for the target resource under this group observation.

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

-When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is protected with Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
+When canceling a group observation as defined in {{ssec-server-side-cancellation}}, the multicast response with error code 5.03 (Service Unavailable) is protected with the group mode of Group OSCORE, as per {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
 The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and MUST include the Partial IV in the OSCORE Option value of the response.

 ## Client-Side Requirements ## {#sec-client-side-with-security}